ZILVERAI/zynapse/docs/SERVER_IMPLEMENTATION.md

 ## Implementing SUBSCRIPTION Procedures

 SUBSCRIPTION procedures enable real-time data streaming between the server and client.
 They differ from regular QUERY and MUTATION procedures in that they maintain an open connection to continuously send data updates.
+All SUBSCRIPTION procedures MUST use the provided `connection` parameter and MUST return `undefined` (no return value).

 ### Basic Structure